nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

-Why Command Chaining was used?
+**Aspect: How the command input is structured**

-PROS
+* **Alternative 1 (current choice):** Use command chaining.
-* Seasoned users will be able to pinpoint the help they require in the future in 1 command
+    * Pros
-* Specific syntax will be displayed instead of displaying everything and letting the user find themselves
+      * Seasoned users will be able to pinpoint the help they require in the future in 1 command.
-* Helps fresh users by "starting simple" by requiring just single 'help' and allows them to dive deeper if they so desire
+      * Specific syntax will be displayed instead of displaying everything and letting the user find themselves.

-CONS
+      * Helps fresh users by "starting simple" by requiring just single 'help' and allows them to dive deeper if they so desire.
-* User will have to type quite a bit
+    * Cons: User will have to type quite a bit.

 #### Possible Updates

 Commands may be abstracted deeper if the displayed syntaxes were deemed too overwhelming.
 This will definitely require more typing from the user and deeper abstraction will be carefully considered to see if it is really necessary.

-### \[Proposed\] Filter feature
+### Filter feature

 #### Proposed Implementation